The dimension-free Gehring-Hayman inequality for quasigeodesics: Compactness of -pairs with -Condition

 Throughout this section, we make the following standing assumptions. \textbf{Standing Assumptions.} {\it We assume that $f:$ $D\to D'$ is $(M,C)$-CQH and $D'$ is a $c$-uniform domain.
 Let $\omega\not=\varpi\in D$, and let $\gamma\in\Lambda_{\omega\varpi}^{\lambda}$ be a fixed element with $\lambda=\frac{1}{4}$. } For the statement of our main result of this section, we need to recall the following definitions. \begin{defn}[$\lambda$-pair and $\mathfrak{C}$-Condition] A $\lambda$-curve $\gamma\in \Lambda_{uv}^{\lambda}$ and a curve $\beta$ in $D$ is called a {\it $\lambda$-pair}, written as $(\gamma,\beta)$, if the end points of $\beta$ are $u$ and $v$.
 For $u_1\not=v_1\in \beta$, the pair $(\gamma[u_1v_1],\beta[u_1,v_1])$ is called a {\it $\lambda$-subpair} of $(\gamma,\beta)$.
 A $\lambda$-pair $(\gamma,\beta)$ is said to satisfy {\it $\mathfrak{C}$-Condition} if there is a constant $\mathfrak{C}>0$ such that $\ell(\gamma)\geq \mathfrak{C}\ell(\beta)$. \end{defn}

-The aim of this section is to prove the following theorem, which plays a key role for the discussions in the next section.
-In the statement below, the constants $\mu_5$ and $\mu_6$ are defined in Section \ref{subsec:notation}.
+The aim of this section is to prove the following two theorems, which play key roles for the discussions in the next section.
+In the statement below, $\mu_5$ is defined in Section \ref{subsec:notation}.